RigsOfRods/docs.rigsofrods.org/source/tools-tutorials/docs-contributing-guide.md

 When the cloning process is finished, it will ask how you plan on using this repository.
 I recommend selecting "For my own purposes" as this will prevent confusion between your fork and the main repository.

-Click the "Open in Explorer" button to bring you to the repository's files.
-While holding the Shift key, right click on an empty area of the folder and select "Open PowerShell window here".
-This is where you'll run the commands in the following steps.
+In the toolbar, click `Repository` -> `Open in Command Prompt`  This is where you'll run the commands in the following steps.

 ## Installing MkDocs
 The documentation is powered by MkDocs. it will need to be installed if you wish to be able to preview your changes in real time.
 Go to the [official MkDocs installation](https://www.mkdocs.org/user-guide/installation/) page and follow the steps listed there, come back here once you've reached the "Installing MkDocs" section.

-After you've successfully installed Python and pip, run the following commands one by one in the PowerShell window you opened earlier:
+After you've successfully installed Python and pip, run the following commands one by one in the command prompt window you opened earlier:
 ```
 pip install mkdocs
 pip install mkdocs-material